Primitive patterns in Java 25

 Primitive type patterns remove these restrictions and allow the switch to work naturally with all primitive types.

-1. Switching on All Primitive Types – We can now use:
+a.
+Switching on All Primitive Types

 • boolean